Education

 Consulting - Freelance.

-I have consulted companies on processing and wrangling large, asynchronous data files into smaller, harmonized, and user-friendly formats.
+I have consulted companies on processing and wrangling large, asynchronous data into smaller, harmonized, and user-friendly formats.
 I am open to more consulting opportunities in data wrangling, bioinformatics, and data analysis.
 If interested, please get in touch!

 Previous positions